dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 For comparison, the true spectrum of Lorenz is estimated to be `[0.905, 0.0, −14.572]`.

-To estimate only the largest Lyapunov exponents in parallel, use:
+To estimate only the largest Lyapunov exponents in parallel, which is faster, use:

 ```python
 LLE = lyapunov_exponents.estimate_largest_in_parallel(jac_vals, dt=dt)